LuciferBahamut/EpitechTools/README.md

 # EpitechTools
 All tools for a great experience at Epitech !

+Read to the end !
+(There are some point - some different theme)

 ## Norminette

 You can find a norminette to check your coding style on your C projects.